-You need to have a dedicated USMLE Step 1 study schedule to get the best out of your test prep.
+You need to have a dedicated USMLE Step 1 preparation plan to get the best out of your USMLE Step 1 test prep.
 We recommend setting up a daily schedule with dedicated blocks of time to study each subject area.
 Plan what material you will cover for every day of the week and at what time you will do so.
 Then, study according to that plan.

 Useful Resources As You Study for USMLE Step 1